 When you write text you need to occasionally deliberately break the text or words to fit the space available.
-One of the strong points of IATEX is to automatically manage these duties but it is still not possible to automate typesetting to 100%.
+One of the strong points of IAT_EX is to automatically manage these duties but it will never be possible to automate typesetting to 100%.